ghzeni/blockgame-guide/README.md

 Another dungeon important item.
 They drop from enemies of the second dungeon.

 >Cursed Sand
-As of writing this book, it is currently unobtainable.
+As of the writing of this book, it is currently unobtainable.

 >Corrupted Items
 Can be acquired by slaying mobs and clearing dungeons.
 Drops upon death.
 If you're wearing a full T1 set and replace one piece with a Corrupted T1+ armor piece, you'll still receive the full set bonus!
 However, be careful: these items drop upon death.

 ===================
      -Professions-